vanyasem/Lomiri-Arch/CONTRIBUTING.md

 Contributing
 ============

-First of all, let me thank you for your interest in **Unity8-Arch**!
+First of all, let me thank you for your interest in **Lomiri-Arch**!

 **Special thanks to:**
 - [Abhishek](https://www.patreon.com/abhishekzz) for the idea of the project